Private cloud deployment

 Pool Name (Required)

-- Enter a descriptive name (e.g., "Production EKS Cluster", "Dev GKE Cluster")
+- Enter a descriptive name (for example, "Production EKS Cluster", "Dev GKE Cluster")

 - Example: